 Distinguished Service Alumni Award

-Having earned a prestigious Fulbright Scholarship in 1962, Shigenori “Shig" Matsushita (MS CS ‘63) joined the University of Illinois where he worked to develop a pattern recognition computer, ILLIAC III.
+Having earned a prestigious Fulbright Scholarship in 1962, Shigenori “Shig" Matsushita (MS EE ‘63) joined the University of Illinois where he worked to develop a pattern recognition computer, ILLIAC III.
 Matsushita then went on to receive his Doctor of Engineering degree from UTokyo in 1974.